 Diabetes is a chronic medical condition that affects millions of people worldwide.
 Managing diabetes can be very costly, especially with the constant need for testing supplies and medication.
-But did you know there are resources that can help you access free diabetic supplies?
-In this blog post, we will explore various governmental, non-profit, and private options to help you find the supplies you need without breaking the bank.
+But did you know some resources can help you access free diabetic supplies?
+This blog post will explore various governmental, non-profit, and private options to help you find the supplies you need without breaking the bank.

 Medicaid